 There is also a certain amount of variability from body to body.
-Where the elbow joints are pointing in upward dog is related to the angle at which the humerus fits into the socket to make the shoulder joint, as well as the angle at which the ulna (one of the two forearm bones) connects with the humerus to make the elbow joint.
+Where the elbow joints are pointing in upward dog is related to the angle at which the humerus fits into the socket to make the shoulder joint.
+It’s also related to the angle at which the ulna (one of the two forearm bones) connects with the humerus to make the elbow joint.
 Depending on your structure, your elbows may point in different directions when they are neutral for you.

-For instance, hypermobile practitioners have a tendency to be weaker in the shoulder girdle when they start.
+For instance, hypermobile practitioners tend to be weaker in the shoulder girdle when they start.
 They also tend to have elbows that easily hyperextend.
-When you mix these two elements together in upward dog, you often do see the elbow crease pointing forward while also being hyperextended.
-This happens both because of the bony relationship at the elbow, and because of the lack of strength in the shoulder joint.
+When you mix these two elements together in upward dog, you often see the elbow crease pointing forward while also hyperextended.
+This happens because of the bony relationship at the elbow, and because of the lack of strength in the shoulder joint.
 This combination of hyperextension and lack of strength allows the elbows to externally rotate and point forward.
 Of course, just because the elbows are pointing forward doesn’t mean there is integrity in the posture.

-Because the elbow is in the middle of a chain of joints, the direction that the elbow is pointing in upward dog is also related to how we place our hands on the mat and whether we turn them a little in or a little out in order to align the wrists.
-Changing the way in which your elbow is pointing impacts both the shoulder above and the wrist below.
+Because the elbow is in the middle of a chain of joints, the direction that the elbow points in upward dog is related to how we place our hands on the mat.
+If we turn our hands a little in or a little out in order to align the wrists, that affects our elbows.
+Changing the way your elbow is pointing impacts both the shoulder above and the wrist below.
 That’s because the elbow direction comes not only from the shoulder, but also from the rotation that happens in your forearm.
-Go ahead, put your hand on the floor and rotate it, then watch what happens in the shoulder and forearm.
+Go ahead, put your hand on the floor, and rotate it.
+Then, watch what happens in the shoulder and forearm.

-As I’ve discussed in other articles I tend to place more of the attention in upward dog on finding the right amount of distance between hands and feet, which then allows the shoulders to remain in a more neutral position, rather than letting them creep too far forward.
+As I’ve discussed in other articles I tend to place more of the attention in upward dog on finding the right amount of distance between hands and feet.
+That allows the shoulders to remain in a more neutral position and prevents them from creeping too far forward.
 As I’ve also explained in other articles, I’m more interested in how the crease of the wrists line up with the front of the mat in upward dog, than in the direction that the elbow joints are facing.
-I prefer to see the wrists horizontal to the front edge of the mat so that they are hinging forward and backward with even pressure across the wrist, especially since the wrist is more vulnerable than the elbow above it.
+I prefer to see the wrists horizontal to the front edge of the mat so that they are hinging forward and backward with even pressure across the wrist.
+This is important because the wrist is more vulnerable than the elbow above it.

 When to change the elbow position in upward dog

-That said, if you are feeling pain or discomfort in one or both of the elbows, your shoulders, or your wrists, then it may be worth taking a look at where the elbow is specifically, and especially where it is in relationship to both the shoulder and the wrist.
-It may indicate that a change is required in the shoulder girdle, the shoulder joint itself, the elbow, or even the hand/wrist.
+That said, if you are feeling pain or discomfort in one or both of your elbows, shoulders, or wrists, then it may be worth taking a look at where the elbow is specifically.
+Especially look at where the elbow is in relationship to the shoulder and wrist.
+It may indicate that you need to make a change in your shoulder girdle, your shoulder joint itself, your elbow, or even your hand/wrist.

 Certainly, if you have pain in your elbow while doing upward dog, then an adjustment may be necessary.
 As I said, the main joint that makes up the elbow, the humeroulnar joint, is a hinge joint.
-So, if the arm is positioned in such a way that force is going more into one side of the hinge than the other, or if the arm is positioned in a way that the elbow can’t really bend easily at the joint, then something about your upward dog probably needs to change.
+So, if your arm is positioned in such a way that force is going more into one side of the hinge than the other, then you may need to make a change.
+Likewise, if your arm is positioned such that your elbow can’t really bend easily, then something about your upward dog probably needs to change.

-Elbows facing in the wrong direction for your body in an upward dog is more likely to affect the wrist.
-I recently had a consultation with a student who was complaining about pain in the outside of her wrist.
-When I saw her do her upward dog, I noticed that she was obviously trying to rotate her arms so that her elbows were facing forward.
+Elbows facing in the wrong direction for your body in an upward dog are more likely to affect the wrist.
+I recently had a consultation with a student who was complaining about pain on the outside of her wrist.
+When I saw her do her upward dog, I noticed that she was trying to rotate her arms so that her elbows faced forward.
 When I asked her to try an upward dog with her elbows slightly bent and the crease pointed inward more, the pain left the outer part of her wrist.

 Does aligning the elbows help us address our intention?

-This is one of those cues that I’m not really a fan of, because, although I can understand some of the possible underlying intentions behind why someone might use it, I don’t think the cue is actually taking us in the direction of that intention.
-I also think, by using this cue, we have the potential to compromise the wrists and the shoulders by prioritizing the elbows, which are more likely expressing what is happening at the shoulders.
+This is one of those cues that I’m not really a fan of.
+Although I understand some of the possible underlying intentions behind why someone might use it, I don’t think the cue actually takes us in the direction of that intention.
+I also think, that by using this cue, we have the potential to compromise the wrists and the shoulders by prioritizing the elbows.
+This is because the elbows are more likely to express what is happening at the shoulders.

 I prefer to look at upward dog more holistically.
-If we have the idea that our intention is an even length along the front of the body, then I’m going to look at the distance between the two bases of support in this pose first, the distance between the hands and the feet.
-Then I want to see that the student can find support for this shape in the body that they have.
+If our intention is an even length along the front of the body, then I’m going to look at the distance between the two bases of support in this pose first.
+That is the distance between the hands and the feet.
+Then I want to see that the student can find support for this shape in their body.
 Much of that support is going to come from the shoulder girdle and then follow out through the hands.
-So, I’d want to see the shoulders and hands/wrists in a healthy position that supports the pose.
+So, I want to see the shoulders and hands/wrists in a healthy position that supports the pose.
 Since the elbows are between those joints, I’d let them do whatever it is they need to do to allow the supporting joints to have their role.